 The Impact Echo (IE) method is used for rapid flaw detection and thickness evaluation of concrete and masonry structural materials.

-- Applicable for plate-like objects such as slabs, walls, columns, mat foundations, beams
+- Applicable for parallel to subparallel flaws from the surface in plate-like objects such as slabs, walls, columns, mat foundations, beams

 - One-sided testing